neptune-ai/scale-examples/utils/migration_tools/from_legacy_neptune/README.md

 ---

 ## Prerequisites
-- A Neptune 2.x workspace with runs to migrate.
-- A Neptune 3.x workspace with write access to migrate the runs to.
+- A workspace in Neptune 3.x, and an API token that has access to the workspace.
 - Latest versions of the `neptune-scale` and `neptune` Python packages installed:
   ```bash
   pip install -U neptune-scale neptune